What do Samsung, Cadbury and Adidas have in common?

 - Use your logo as your profile picture.
 Or, if you’re a one-man business, a professional photo of yourself.

 More importantly, keep a consistent identity across different platforms.
-While your pages don’t have to look identical, you should use the same colours, branding and tone throughout.
+While your pages don’t have to look identical, you should use the same colors, branding and tone throughout.

 - Listen to what your customer has to say